Temporary exemptions and exclusion zones

 - Any additional information requested by the waterway manger is submitted within the requested timeframe.

-- Download this information as a printable factsheet PDF, 378.4 KB
+- Download this information as a printable boating exemptions factsheet PDF, 378.4 KB

 Current exemptions or works notices